loteoo/hyperstatic/src/pages/Home/home.md

 }
 ```

-You need to use the `import(...)` statement for each route to indicate parcel to bundle the file in it's own bundle.
+The `import(...)` function indicates parcel to bundle each page in it's own bundle.
+These bundles will be loaded asynchronously during your application's runtime.

-The routes are actually loaded into the state, which allows the application to be aware of the status of each route.
-This is also necessary for many of the `Link` component's functionnalities.

 ## Link